 Watch your super grow

-Once you earn over $450 a month, superannuation is compulsory in Australia for most employees, which typically means you’re in the fortunate position of being able to start planning for your retirement as soon as you get your first job – whether full-time, part-time or casual.
+Once you earn more than $450 a month and you’re over the age of 18, superannuation is compulsory in Australia for most employees1, which typically means you’re in the fortunate position of being able to start financial planning for your retirement.

-So, rather than thinking of super as a burden, think of it as an easy way to save for retirement in your 20s.
-It can be tax effective and harnesses the benefits of compound savings.
+So, rather than thinking of super as a burden, think of it as an easy way to save for retirement while you’re young.
+It can be tax effective and harnesses the benefits of compound earnings.

 Choosing your super account

 When thinking about super, your first task should be to choose a super fund for your employer to pay your superannuation guarantee (SG) contributions into.
 The next step might be to consolidate your super accounts.
 If you've had more than one job in the past, chances are you’ll have multiple super accounts – you may not even know they all exist.
 Think about bringing them all together to minimise the fees you’re paying.
 Make sure you understand the differences between each super account and any insurance benefits you have and may lose, when you’re thinking about consolidating.

 Your final, but most important, task is to make sure your super account is working hard for you.
 When you’re time-poor, it’s easy to let your superannuation tick over in the background.
 But it’s a good idea to be mindful about your retirement savings and become familiar with the different investment options your fund offers.